Dogs Currently Available for Adoption

 Meet Sandy!
 She is a one year old, Blue heeler/border collie mix with lots of energy and love to give!
 She has entered the Powder Pals Program and is quickly learning her obedience cues and manners.
 She would do best in a home without kitties, and will need a proper introduction to any other pets in the home.
 She is extremely affectionate towards people, and will do many tricks for treats!

 WHAT IS THE POWDER PALS PROGRAM??

 Powder Pals is a cooperative program between New Hope and the Oregon Department of Corrections Powder River Correctional Facility in Baker City, OR in which inmates train dogs to correct behavioral deficiencies, including dogs that have been neglected and abused.
 This gives an otherwise difficult-to-place dog, often facing euthanasia, a chance for a future and placement into a loving home.
 Program costs include acquisition of infrastructure to house and handle dogs, medical and temperament testing, training materials, and daily operating expenses.
-The program is operated by volunteers, including experienced dog trainers who volunteer to teach inmates dog training skills.
+The program is operated by volunteers, including experienced dog trainers who volunteer to teach inmates dog training, handling and leadership skills.